 Using a mobile device is a risk, with data being transmitted both over the Wi-Fi and cellular radios, and unencrypted at that.
 Users must be aware of this, as Android VPNs are quite popular, with millions of downloads.

 However, these free VPNs tend to be a hotbed for all types of malware, particularly on the Android platform, which tends to be less curated than in the iOS App Store.
-Earlier this year it was reported that of 150 free VPN apps studied by Top10VPN, astonishingly, 27 of these apps came up positive for malware when scanned with VirusTotal, an anti-malware utility.
+In 2019 it was reported that of 150 free VPN apps studied by Top10VPN, astonishingly, 27 of these apps came up positive for malware when scanned with VirusTotal, an anti-malware utility.

-Also, there have been previous stability issues, and concerns about privacy with the Opera browser’s included VPN.
-Previously it ran through SurfEasy, but now Opera runs the VPN in house.
-A recent development has been to reintroduce this free VPN integrated into the Android Opera browser (the standalone VPN got pulled about a year ago from the mobile browser).
+It’s worth noting that it’s reintroduced this free VPN integrated into the Android Opera browser (the standalone VPN got pulled from the mobile browser).
 We continue to watch this carefully, as it does offer a free VPN for Android with unlimited data from the Opera browser that otherwise has a solid track record.

 A primary reason to use a VPN is to avoid those pesky ad trackers, to regain a user’s privacy while they are online.
 However, ad trackers tend to be a profitable business, and a free VPN is eager to make a profit somehow.
 Therefore, it is quite simple for the VPN to track the user, and then sell the resulting data to a third-party advertiser.